robinboncoeur/KeysToLife/RSTs/Eli.rst

 God’s Undo Button
 =================

+*God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.* - 2 Corinthians 5:21

 I’ve experienced the sheer panic – that sudden sinking feeling in your gut – when you’ve pressed “send” on an email that should never have been sent.
 Oops!
 If only there had been a way to recall it!
 We’ve probably all been there and done that at some stage, wishing for an “undo” button.

 But God has a far better “undo” option than anything on your computer.

-At the Cross, the one who was God With Us cried out, *“Father, forgive them, for they know not what they do”* (Luke 23:34).
+At the Cross, the one who was God With Us cried out:

+    *“Father, forgive them, for they know not what they do.”* Luke 23:34

 With those words, forgiveness and perfection of life flowed out from Calvary over the whole world, to be freely received by all those who would accept the gift.
 That’s God’s “undo” option.

 There’s a lot of things I wish could just go away in my life – choices I’ve made, and things I’ve said and done.
 I wish I could have lived a better life.
 But the Bible says that: